 Herpes simplex is a type of viral infection that can cause cold sores and genital herpes.
 There are two types of herpes simplex: HSV-1 and HSV-2.
-HSV-1 most commonly causes cold sores and HSV-2 most commonly causes genital herpes.
+HSV-1 most commonly causes cold sores and HSV-2 usually causes genital herpes.
 However, both types can cause both conditions.

 What are the symptoms of the herpes simplex virus?

 The symptoms of the herpes simplex virus will usually vary depending upon which type you have contracted.
-However, HSV-1 or cold sore herpes can cause genital herpes, and HSV-2 or genital herpes can cause cold sores.
+However, HSV-1 (usually the reason of cold sore herpes) can also cause genital herpes, and HSV-2 (usually the cause of genital herpes) can also cause cold sores.

 Symptoms of HSV-1

 If you contract HSV-1 then it is likely that you will experience no initial symptoms until developing your first cold sores.

 Children are more likely to develop symptoms from the primary infection than adults.
 The most common symptoms include a sore throat, swollen glands, and painful sores in the mouth.
 You might also experience flu-like symptoms such as fever, nausea and headaches.

 For most people infected with HSV-1, usually the only symptom they experience is a cold sore.
 This is a small, sore blister that forms around the mouth, usually on the bottom lip.
 It lasts for seven to 10 days and will nearly always clear up on its own without medical treatment.